 A Lipoma is a benign fatty lump.
 They are very common in older, middle-aged dogs.
 Overweight female dogs are especially prone to developing Lipomas.
 Certain dog breeds may be at risk, including, but not limited to: Doberman Pinschers, Schnauzers (miniatures), Labrador Retrievers, and mixed breeds.
 They can also appear in cats and horses, but not as often.

 Lipomas are usually just under the skin, but they can be locally invasive, meaning they have meshed with muscle or connective tissue.
 Lipomas can also have additional blood or connective tissue as part of the growth.
 These growths can appear anywhere on the body, but they are most frequently located on the belly (mid-chest and down) and upper legs.

 Provided your veterinarian has performed a needle aspirate and is certain that it is indeed a lipoma, most vets recommend a watch-and-wait approach.
 The lump should be checked at regular intervals, to make sure there haven't been any cellular changes.
 Large lumps, especially those under a limb or in another location to interfere with movement or function, should be removed as soon as possible.

 If a new lump has appeared on your pet, it could be another benign lipoma.
-Dogs that form Lipomas are prone to forming more as time goes on.
-However...each new lump needs to be checked out by your veterinarian (and the "known" lumps rechecked at least annually), as there are other, more serious tumors that can feel like a Lipoma, such as a cutaneous mast cell tumor.
+Dogs that form lipomas are prone to forming more as time goes on.
+However, each new lump needs to be checked out by your veterinarian (and the "known" lumps rechecked at least annually), as there are other, more serious tumors that can feel like a Lipoma, such as a cutaneous mast cell tumor.